 In the current section, a general description of the edge/fog-level predictive algorithms is provided.
-We assume that we collect continuous valued data used within a supervised learning framework to predict future outcomes which is a task referred as regression.
+We assume that we collect continuous valued data used within a set of supervised/unsupervised learning framework to predict future outcomes which is a task referred as regression.
 The simplest regression form can be considered when there is a linear relationship between two variables for example between the quantity measured by an IoT device/sensor and time, and thus we want to estimate a trend of the data points by formulating a model based on existing data.
 Linear regression is used to fit a straight line usually computed based on linear least squares method.
 However, in some cases data collected in an edge/fog computing environment may be highly correlated or have collinearity, which can lead the model towards being more susceptible to overfitting.
 One possible way to alleviate this issue is to use kernel ridge regression [41].
-It is a technique that combines the ridge regression model, i.e., linear least squares using l2-norm regularization, with the kernel trick (use of a nonlinear function to transform the data into a higher dimensional space that computations and data modeling can be efficiently performed), in order to learn a linear function in the space induced by the kernel and the data.
+It is a technique that combines the ridge regression model with the kernel trick, in order to learn a linear function in the space induced by the kernel and the data.

-Support Vector Regression [3] is another method similar to the kernel ridge regression in that it uses the kernel trick, but has some basic differences such as an $\varepsilon$ -insensitive loss function (instead of a squared loss function as in linear regression) is used.
+Support Vector Regression [3] is another method similar to the kernel ridge regression in that it uses the kernel trick, but has some basic differences such as an $\epsilon$ -insensitive loss function (instead of a squared loss function as in linear regression) is used.
 Support vector regression uses a subset of the training data for inference, since the cost function for building the model ignores any training data not close to the model prediction.
 Based on various simulations in the literature, support vector regression has been observed that its training procedure is longer as compared to kernel ridge regression, but it is faster at providing predictions due to learning a sparse model.
 This can be very important in practical applications when we are interested in real-time predictions.